vikcher/onlineshopping/README.md

 Response codes
 ---------------
   - All the API calls return a 200 OK HTTP response but the custom response codes are embedded in the JSON response.
 All response codes starting with (6xx) denote success messages.
 Response codes starting with 7 (7xx) denote errors with  the API input.
 Response codes starting with 8 (8xx) denote system errors.
+  - All the APIs return response in JSON format
   - Success codes
     - 600 : Operation succeeded
     - 601 : Nothing to do (No-Op)